 For this reason, all Millsaps international students must enroll in the International Student Protection Plan (ISP) Trail Blazer Plan (Pioneer Plan for athletes) prior to arrival on campus.
 ISP provides medical and dental insurance for accidents and sickness during students’ enrollment at Millsaps, and fees for this insurance are included in tuition.
 ISP covers mainly major illnesses and accidents, and students may still have to pay out-of- pocket costs even with insurance for minor claims.
 For this reason, international students may choose to purchase additional supplemental private insurance as well.

 Millsaps residence halls and cafeteria are officially closed during Winter Break and May and August inter-sessions.
 During these periods, international students should plan to return to their home countries, stay with friends in the US, or travel within the US if possible.
-Students who are unable to make other arrangements for breaks may request campus housing by notifying the Director of Residence Life.
+Students who are unable to make other arrangements for breaks may request campus housing by notifying Student Life at 601-974-1200.
 If approved, students will be charged a fee of $40 per day.

 Students wishing to store their belongings over the summer in Jackson should make arrangements with off-site storage facilities near campus.
 Students often find it convenient and cost-effective to share space with friends.